 Ericsson: The measurements can be used by the RAN to its internal optimization although the same measurement gets reported to the OAM.
 There is nothing precluding that the D1 measurement can be used for scheduling optimization at the RAN as part of the D1 measurement comes from the scheduler decision.
 CATT/NTTNTTDOCOMO/ZTE agrees.

-Nokia: Follows the agreed principles, terminate node can be able to configure the measurement.

-Rapporteur Summary: There is a majority view for supporting option 2, rapporteur suggest to discuss whether option 2 is acceptable.
+Rapporteur Summary: There is no majority view on this topic, rapporteur suggest to continue discuss

-Potential agreeable proposal (with majority support):
+Proposal for further discussion:

+Proposal 3: It needs further discussion which option is used for configuring D1 in case of split bearer:

-Proposal 3: MN and SN can separately configure D1 to UE, and UE reports D1 to corresponding node where configuration is received.
+Option 1: MN and SN can separately configure D1 to UE, and UE reports D1 to corresponding node where configuration is received;

+Option 2: Only one node (e.g., terminated node ) can configures D1 to UE, and UE reports D1 to corresponding node where configuration is received;

 Discussion on M5 /M7 measurement